gofynd/fdk-client-java/documentation/partner/THEME.md

 | body | [MarketplaceTheme](#MarketplaceTheme) | yes | Request body |

-Initiate the process of submitting a theme within partner server organizations.
+Use this api to Submit a theme

 *Returned Response:*